christianacca/web-api-starter/docs/deploy-app.md

 Login failed for user '<token-identified principal>'
 ```

 To resolve the problem try re-running the provisioning script again (it's safe to do so).
-This still may not work if the script
+If this still does not work try
-is provisioning a secondary Azure SQL server as part of a failover group.
-In this case, try waiting for somewhere between 15-60 minutes and re-run the script.
+waiting for somewhere between 15-60 minutes and re-run the script.
-It appears that the creation of the replicated database takes sometime and is cause of the problem.